grilling guides icon.Grilling Guides

 I probably made that name up, but it’s descriptive, at least.

-I originally saw this technique on a Facebook group, added as advice to a question on getting crispy chicken skin by David over at barbecuelogic.com.
+I originally saw this technique on a Facebook group, added as advice to a question on getting crispy chicken skin.

 Under the skin of a chicken, there’s a layer of fat.
 Fat adds moisture as it renders, so we love it for juicy steaks.
 We don’t love it for soggy chicken skin.